About Power BI integration

 Transform data in Power BI

-Once you've imported data into Power BI, you can use the Power Query Editor Transform, Add Column, and other menu options and tools to change the data as needed.
-Many of the sample reports provided later in this article provide instructions on data transformations that you'll need to make.
+Once you import data into Power BI, you can use the Power Query Editor Transform, Add Column, and other menu options and tools to change the data as needed.
+Many of the sample reports provided in this article give instructions on data transformations that you need to make.
 These instructions include some of the following operations:

 - Expand data columns

 - Create a custom field and a calculated column

 For more information, see Transform Analytics data to generate Power BI reports.